-The time dedicated to the training period is dependent on the type of business and on your needs.
-If the business is a simple operation, several weeks of training time may suffice.
-However, a more sophisticated operation may require several months, or even years, of training.
-Once an introductory period has passed, much of the training can be handled through email and phone conversations.
+The time dedicated to the transition depends on the type of business and on your needs.
+If the business is a simple operation, a transition period of several weeks may suffice.
+A more sophisticated operation may require several months, or even years.
+Once an introductory period has passed, much of the transition can be handled through email and phone conversations.

 Design a Transition Plan

-Set a meeting with the seller before closing to discuss specifics of the training and transition period.
+You and the seller should meet before closing to outline the specifics of the training and transition period.
 This allows you to discuss the transition process in detail to ensure a smooth, orderly turnover.
-Communication is paramount and it’s critical that you both discuss your expectations so there are no surprises later on.
-Meeting with the seller can prevent confusion.
+Communication is paramount and it’s critical you both discuss your expectations so there are no surprises or confusion later on.

-Suggested Agenda for Meeting Between the Buyer and the Seller:
+Suggested Agenda for Meeting Between the Buyer and Seller:

-- Who will run the business while the training is in progress?
-The day after the closing, the buyer may not have the knowledge, skills, and experience to immediately begin operating the business.
-The parties should discuss who is responsible for running the business during the training period to ensure a smooth hand-off.
+- Operations during training: Who will run the business while the training is in progress?
+The day after closing, the buyer may not have the knowledge, skills, or experience to immediately begin operating the business.
+The parties should discuss who’s responsible for which activities to ensure a smooth hand-off.

 - Commitment to the transition process: The buyer should communicate to the seller that they are fully committed to begin operating the business from the first day.
-The buyer should fully wrap up their other obligations before the transition so they can dedicate their full attention to the business immediately upon closing.
-The buyer should be prepared to take advantage of the seller’s knowledge and should clear their plate of as many responsibilities as possible before the transition process begins.
+This includes wrapping up other obligations and preparing to take advantage of the seller’s knowledge by clearing their plate of as many responsibilities as possible before transition begins.

-- People involved in the training: Discuss who will execute the training, such as the owner, the owner’s spouse or family, or employees.
-Employees can often assist with the process.
+- People involved in the training: Discuss who will execute the training, such as the owner, the owner’s spouse or family, or key employees.

-- Help beyond the formal training period: The buyer should also discuss the seller’s availability if any questions arise after the training period concludes.
-We recommend structuring this assistance on an hourly consulting basis, at times that are convenient for the seller.
-The training agreement prepared by Morgan & Westfield as part of our Closing Package includes standard language that addresses this.
+- Help beyond the initial transition period: The buyer should also discuss the seller’s availability if any questions arise after the initial transition period concludes.
+We recommend structuring any additional assistance on an hourly consulting basis, at times that are convenient for the seller.

 Put the Following Information in Writing:

-- A list of all topics to include in the training period: Customer service, office work, accounting and bookkeeping, legal, employees — including hiring, onboarding, and training
+- A list of all topics to address in the transition period: Customer service, office work, accounting and bookkeeping, legal, employees (including hiring, onboarding, and training)

-- An agenda for procedures, tools, skills, etc. that the buyer must be trained in
+- An agenda for procedures, tools, and skills the buyer must be trained in

 - Priorities for each item on the agenda

-- How the training will be performed: In writing, in person, etc.
+- How the training will be performed, such as in writing or in person

 - Plans to video record highly technical or detailed processes for later access